This post may contain affiliate links. Please read my disclosure policy.

 Once the crust is pre-baked, the springform pan is wrapped in two layers of foil then placed inside the roasting pan.
 Add the cheesecake filling to the pan, then place the whole thing in the oven.
 Using a measuring cup or tea kettle, pour hot tap water into the roasting pan until it’s halfway up the side of the springform pan.

-You’ll need 1 cup of lemon curd for the cheesecake topping.
+You’ll need 1 cup of lemon curd for the cheesecake topping

 To ensure you make the BEST lemon curd ever to come out of your kitchen, zest only the yellow part of the lemon rind.
 Don’t zest any of the white pith as it can make your curd taste bitter.

 We have a terrific homemade lemon curd recipe that’s perfect for topping this cheesecake.
-The consistency is smooth and creamy, but it still stays put when spread on top.
+The texture is smooth and creamy, but it still stays put when spread on top.
 Even sliced, our lemon curd doesn’t drip off the sides.
 I hope you’ll give it a try!

 Should we use organic lemons for this lemon cheesecake?

 I prefer using organic lemons when using a lot of zest in any recipe.
-The rind of an organic lemon is typically thinner and softer, and in my opinion, has a much better flavor.
+The rind of an organic lemon is typically thinner and softer, and in my opinion, has a much better lemon flavor.

 Can you use store-bought lemon curd in place of homemade?